 The inspection typically occurs 7 – 10 days after the offer is accepted, and allows the home buyer and inspector a chance to privately view the home.
 As the seller is not present for the inspection, you’ll have a few tasks that must be completed in preparation for the home inspection.

-Doug Gartley, broker at Rocket HomesSM, suggests preparing your home so both the buyer and inspector view it at its best by clearing access to various points in the house for the inspector:
+Doug Gartley, a broker at Rocket HomesⓇ, suggests sellers prepare their home so both the buyer and inspector view it at its best by clearing access to various points in the house for the inspector: